Skip to content

 Earning Efficiency

 Agency training often improves performance.
 A model who earns $100/hour with agency help might only earn $70/hour independently.
-After commissions, that’s $70 vs $70; same result.
+After commissions, that is $70 vs $70 — the same result, but with the agency model having better support and a faster path there.

 Equipment and Overhead